-Until some time ago, say about 3-4 years, one of the most important aspect to worry about while planning a trip was of fuel availability in leh ladakh; which was indeed rare.
-If you were going via Manali, then the last petrol pump will be at Tandi and last mechanic at Keylong.
-From Srinagar side, your only hope of finding a mechanic or fuel was only at Kargil.
-If going for sightseeing towards Nubra, Pangong or Tso Moriri; the only fuel station was in Leh City and that was pretty much it.
+Until a few years ago, fuel availability in Leh Ladakh was one of the most crucial parts to worry about while planning a road trip.
+If you were going via Manali, then the last petrol pump will be at Tandi and the last mechanic at Keylong.
+From the Srinagar side, your only hope of finding a mechanic or fuel was only at Kargil.
+If going sightseeing towards Nubra, Pangong, or Tso Moriri, the only fuel station was in Leh City and that was pretty much it.

 Fuel Availability in Leh Ladakh